DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Wild cats vs. house cats: same retention of juvenile characteristics
 - Humans show all classic signs of a domesticated species

+## The 930–813 kya Bottleneck (The Forging of “Adamu”)

+**Signal:**

+- Long-duration effective population ~1,280 over ~117,000 years
+- Consolidation of founding lineage consistent with extreme, protracted constraint

+**Interpretation:**

+- The “Adamu” foundational stock—later remembered mythically as “pairs” or “first humans”—maps to this severe bottleneck.
+This phase likely consolidated modules that were later “activated.”

+**Cross-links:**

+- Appendix F: Mytho-Scientific Chronology (Phase 1)
+- Glossary: Adamu

 ## The 17:1 Reproductive Bottleneck

 **Genetic Evidence:**